Master’s Degree Programme in Biomedical Sciences: Molecular Biotechnology and Diagnostics

 - Enhanced cancer-specificity of tumor markers by lectin-labeled nanoparticles

 Turku has longstanding research traditions in the field of biomedicine.
 Especially the fields of drug discovery, diagnostics, and biological and medical imaging represent the top level expertise of the University of Turku.

-The Master’s Degree Programme in Biomedical Sciences is organised in collaboration with two universities, the University of Turku and Åbo Akademi University and managed together by the Faculties of Medicine, and Science and Engineering at the University of Turku.
+The Master’s Degree Programme in Biomedical Sciences is organised in collaboration with two universities, the University of Turku and Åbo Akademi University and managed together by the Faculty of Medicine and Faculty of Technology at the University of Turku.

 The offered education is based on the true research strengths of the participating units:

 - Institute of Biomedicine at the University of Turku

 - Department of Biosciences at the Åbo Akademi University

 - Department of Life Technologies at the University of Turku

 In the Programme, you will: